Broken Into Freedom

 I have discovered prayer that incompasses and sees God as good (staying away from attacking and judging Him) that leads to confession, ownership of sin strongholds, apology, accepting forgiveness (intellectually and emotionally), repenting in prayer [will define this], renewing the mind, and holding onto the promises of God together with the grace He amply supplies together with the little ‘t’-truths He gives helps to dismantle a hideous “tree of knowledge of good and evil” structure within a person as I discuss and go deeper into this in one of my books.

-This pathway for each person is different but all such paths have a lot of commonalities that allow for certain spiritual tools to be implemented together with a strategy for cleaning up the messes within up.
+This pathway for each person is different but all such paths have a lot of commonalities that allow for certain spiritual tools to be implemented together with a strategy for cleaning up the messes within us up.
 It is not always easy to navigate to begin with.
 If we give up too easily we will not discover and inherit the promises of God.
 Jesus promised that those who will knock on doors will have doors opened.
 The process is nothing like the goal, the desires, and the promises.
 That means that patience and getting up each time we fall, and learning why we fall are key to spiritual progress.
 This takes humility, and being able to hear God’s voice as is promised in John 10.
 It also takes being in touch with our spiritual hunger and thrist.

 Testimonials